nasa/bingo/README.md

 pytest tests
 ```

-You can also add Bingo to your Python path.
-Add the following to your `.bashrc` (or some equivalent) file:
+Add Bingo to your Python path to begin using it from other directories.

 ```sh
 export PYTHONPATH="$PYTHONPATH:/path/to/bingo/"
 ```

-You can then import Bingo/BingoCpp when running python in any directory:
+and test it with:

 ```sh
 python -c 'import bingo; import bingocpp'